 A trigger is something that sets off or starts asthma symptoms.
 Everyone with asthma has different triggers.
 For most people with asthma, triggers are only a problem when asthma is not well controlled with medication.
 Common asthma triggers include:

+- exercise

-- exercise - smoke (cigarette smoke, wood smoke from open fires, burn-offs or bushfires) - colds/flu - weather changes such as thunderstorms and cold, dry air
+- smoke (cigarette smoke, wood smoke from open fires, burn-offs or bushfires)

 - house dust mites

 - pollens

-- chemicals such as household cleaning products
+- chemicals such household as cleaning products

 - food chemicals/additives

-- laughter or emotions, such as stress